graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ### Publish a Subscription Event

 In order for the subscription server to send data to any subscribers it has to be notified when its time to do so.
 It does this via named Subscription Events.
-These are internal, schema-unique keys that identify when something happened, usually via a mutation.
+These are internal, schema-unique keys (strings) that identify when something happened, usually via a mutation.
 Once the mutation publishes an event, the subscription server will execute the appropriate action method for any subscribers, using the supplied data, and deliver the results to the client.

 ```csharp title="MutationController.cs"
 public class MutationController : GraphController